juvu/DayTrade-SwingTrade/HowToDayTrade.md

 *Entry Requirement:*
 - 3+ consecutive green candles
-- Candles riding on or out side of bollinger band
+- Candles riding on or outside of bollinger band
 - Stock at high/low of the day
 - RSI < 20 or > 80
 - Need to take note of the float
 - Ideally the reversal candle should be a doji, shooting star or a hammer
 - Ideally at daily res/sup
-- Idealy the over all market supports the decision
+- Ideally the overall market supports the decision
 - 2:1 ratio at least
 - At least 30 cents to the 9ema